 - Google Hangout.
 When you can’t get together as a group look into using Google Hangout, which has the ability to either video chat one-on-one or in a group.
 This app is really useful for group video chats.
 The only requirement is a Gmail account.
 It allows you to create a group so you can all video chat together.
 Plan a time for your group to video chat and work through the sermon questions together over Google Hangout.
 It’s a great way to still see and hear your group while not being face-to-face.

 - Facebook Live.
-Create a private Facebook page for just your Cell Group.
+Create a private Facebook page for just your Community Group.
 Your group will be able to use this resource for encouragement, group updates, prayer requests, and community-building.
 It will also give you access to Facebook Live.
 As the administrator of the page, you can “Go Live” to the group.
 This allows your group to type in real-time responses to a live video of you walking through the discussion questions for the week.
 As a bonus, group members can log on later and watch the video again, even if they missed it live.
 What a great way to interact and share as a group, even if you can’t be face-to-face!

 These are just ideas.
 Hopefully they help you get creative with your group.
 And, if you really need a break from group this week – take a break!
 Rest is good.
-We are so thankful for you as you lead your Cell Group to make more people more like Jesus.
+We are so thankful for you as you lead your Community Group to make more people more like Jesus.